jack-mil/atpg-toolkit/README.md

 See tests and the cli implementation for more examples

 ## CLI Usage
+The primary usage of ATPG Toolkit is as a library for other python scripts.
+However, a basic command-line utility is available for demonstration purposes, or to combine with output from other processes (see `scripts/` for examples).

+When installed as a package, you can execute `python3 -m atpg_toolkit` to see the CLI usage.
+It is also possible to run the module without installation into a Python environment, as there are no external dependencies.

+For even more convenience as a tool, the `atpg-toolkit` script can act as an executable entry-point on systems with script Shebang support.

 ```
 $ python -m atpg_toolkit faults --help
 usage: __main__.py [-h] [-v] {faults,f,generate,g,simulate,s} ...